-Active Directory is a Microsoft Windows enabled Directory Service that plays a vital role in Information Technology.
+Active Directory Security is a Microsoft Windows-enabled Directory Service that plays a vital role in Information Technology.
 Its services pertain to managing applications, users, data, and many other attributes of an organization’s network.

 Every physical and virtual data in the network of your organization is an ‘object’ in Active Directory.
 This data is primarily used by the Network Administrators to assign privileges to systems and to control object authentications.
 It is highly vulnerable to security threats, hence it is critical to secure it without any compromise.
 Securing the Active Directory ideally protects the following data in your organization’s network.

 ● Software Applications

 It is obvious that unsecured Active Directory security can lead to a disastrous amount of data leakage.
 In this article, we present to you a compilation of the best practices to secure your Active Directory.

 The two types of groups in Active Directory are

 ● Distribution groups

 Distribution groups are used to create email distribution lists. (i. e, send email to a collection of users) and security groups are used to provide an efficient way to assign access to resources that are linked to your network

 Breaking it down, the two main functions of the security groups are: